seequent/git-project/README.rst

         subrepo1-name local/path/to/repo1 remote-url-subrepo1
         subrepo2-name local/path/to/repo2 remote-url-subrepo2

+The first column (subrepo-name) is a memorable key for each repository that you will use when saving or loading that repo (see below)
+The second column is the local directory where you would like to store each repository (relative to the .gitproj file) The final column is the remote url from which to clone the repository.

 2. Run :code:`git project init` from the root of your project.
 This will attempt to clone the sub-repositories and add them to your .gitignore.

 .. note::
-    If you have already cloned the sub-repositories, skip running :code:`git project init`, but make sure the sub-repositories are listed in your .gitignore.
+If you have already cloned the sub-repositories, skip the :code:`git project init` step, but make sure the sub-repositories are listed in your .gitignore.

 Usage